bohlourenco/AMISecOnto/README.md

 }
 ORDER BY ?timestamp
 ```
+This query retrieves log events within a specific time range, optionally filtered by log level, hostname, or event type.

 ### CQ2 — Which events belong to a specific application, service, host, or component?
 ```sparql
 PREFIX : <http://www.semanticweb.org/AMISecOnto#>